BrenoFariasdaSilva/University/Artificial Intelligence/Work 02 - K-NN Digits Classification/README.md

 The recorded results are sorted by accuracy, allowing you to identify the most effective K-NN configurations for digit classification.

 Explore the results to gain insights into the performance of the K-NN algorithm under different settings.
-You can preview the results in the [K-NN-Digits-Classification.txt](./results/K-NN-Digits-Classification.txt) file.
-As you can see, my best results were for:
+My best results were for:

 <div align="center" style="color: rgba(148, 239, 148, 1);">
 Grid = 5x5 <br>